 Radiology residencies can be quite competitive, especially for first-choice applicants.
 Of the 989 diagnostic radiology applicants in 2021, 118 were matched into PGY-1 positions, according to the NRMP Residency Data Report.

-Radiologists make between $373,390 and $496,690 annually, depending on their years of experience, specialty training, geography, and certifications.
-The national median salary for radiologists as of 2021 is $429,390.
+Radiologists make between $393,790 and $523,890 annually, depending on their years of experience, specialty training, geography, and certifications.
+The national average annual salary for radiologists is around $300,000.

-Radiology is a challenging and competitive specialty that takes many years to complete.
-Deciding whether or not radiology is right for you is a tough decision that ultimately boils down to your passion.
+Now that you know how to be a radiologist, you understand that this competitive specialty takes many years to complete.
+Deciding whether or not going to school for radiology is right for you is a tough decision that ultimately boils down to your passion.